MMV-Lab/VessQC/README.md

 2. **Navigate to High-Uncertainty segments:**  VessQC shows a **ranked list of segmented branches** sorted by their associated uncertainty scores and allows direct **selection of a branch** from the list to automatically crop the area and center to that location

 3. **Review and Edit:** Examine the 3D and 2D views at the high-uncertainty location.
-If an error is identified, use the provided annotation tools to correct the segmentation mask.
+If an error is identified, use the provided annotation tools to correct the segmentation mask in the 2D viewer.

 4. **Iterate:** Continue navigating to the next highest uncertain location and repeat the review and edit process.